ashrafulwpdev/Auto-Social-Publisher/readme.txt

 3. Activate the plugin.

 == Screenshots ==
-1. Premium Dashboard - Easily manage post settings and notifications.
+1. Premium Dashboard - Manage your post settings.
-2. Telegram Post Pinning - Pin and unpin posts automatically on your Telegram channel.
+2. Post Pinning - Pin and unpin posts automatically on Telegram.

+== Changelog ==
+= 2.0.0 =
+* Premium dashboard and post pinning features added.
+* Minor bug fixes.

+== Developed By ==
+This plugin is developed and maintained by **TechSwiftSoft** (https://techswiftsoft.com).